 - This event has passed.

-The event is free.
-Bring chairs or picnic blanket to sit on.
+This event is free and accessible.
+Headlamps and flashlights with red lights are preferred to preserve night vision.
 For questions, call our Visitor Center at (805) 370-2301.